How to Make a Build

 Short Blades would be preferable.

-If you are using a Shield, you should use anything except a
+Shield, you should use anything except a

 Short Blade.